yodobrin/sample-mdw-serverless/README.md

 ### Silver to Gold

-As described in this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-cetas) there are few initilization activities.
+As described in this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-cetas) there are few initialization activities.
 In the following sections Serverless SQL pool is used.

-#### Create a Database, master key & scopped credentials
+#### Create a Database, master key & scoped credentials

 ```sql
 -- Create a DB